angular/angular-cli/README.md

 This will use the `lint`/`format` npm script that in generated projects uses `tslint`/`clang-format`.

 You can modify the these scripts in `package.json` to run whatever tool you prefer.

-### Formatting code

-You can format your app code by running `ng format`.
-This will use the `format` npm script that in generated projects uses `clang-format`.

-You can modify the `format` script in `package.json` to run whatever formatting tool you prefer and `ng format` will still run it.

 ### Support for offline applications